 It’s important to keep in mind that we are talking about narrow intelligence, not low intelligence.

 The AI that Google uses to rank pages is not stupid.
 It’s a sophisticated technology worth billions, but it can’t do much beyond rank pages.
 For example, it can’t write code.
 Something that only a codebot can do.

 One way to expand the capabilities of an AI is to combine separate technologies.
 Let’s use Codebots as an example.

-The Codebots platform is an ecosystem of individual codebots, including Lampbot and Javabot, that is hooked up to chatbots that do what chatbots do best, chat with humans.
+The Codebots platform is an ecosystem of individual codebots, including Lampbot and Javabot.
+These bots are hooked up to several technologies, including natural-language processing (NLP).

 The codebots are in the background, interpreting models and instructions and turning these into code, and the chatbots are the interface through which this happens.
 The result is a platform that’s greater than the sum of its parts.

-The codebots' code, the chatbots' chat and humans' pilot.
-Creating a team of ANI, as we do in Codebots, is the next step in AI research and development, ANI 2.0.
+The codebots' code, the chatbots' chat, and humans' pilot.
+Creating a team of ANI, as we do in Codebots, is an exciting step in AI research and development, ANI 2.0.